bYeo15/nixos/modules/README.md

 Each device is described as;

 ```
-name [str] : the name to use for the device
-cmdName [str] : the name to use for the device in commands
+name [str] : the name to use for the device in commands
 mac [str] : the MAC address of the device
 ```